 About 89 miles of desert ground separate Kadesh-barnea from Mount Sinai.
 The Israelites likely covered this stretch at a pace of roughly 7.6 miles a day.

-This pacing means the specific journey between these two points would have taken about 11 days.
+That pacing puts the specific journey between these two points at about 11 days.
 The travel time accounts for rest, setting up camps, and the heavy burden of moving an entire population.

-This distance fits the biblical timeline perfectly.
+This distance fits the biblical timeline well.
 It helps clarify how this specific route marked a long season of wandering and testing.

 Products Worth Considering